kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vrops_monitoring_by_smtp/guide.en-gb.md

 ## Requirements

 - A working SMTP server
-- STMP flows allowed between  your SMTP server and your vROps instance
+- SMTP flows allowed between your SMTP server and your vROps instance

 ## Instructions